-A diffraction grating defines an optical component with a periodic structure which is splits the light into various beams that travels in different directions.
-Its an alternative way to observe spectra other than prism.
-Generally, when light is incident on grating, the splitted light will have maxima at an angle θθ.
-The formula for diffraction grating is used to calculate this angle.
+A diffraction grating defines an optical component with a periodic structure that splits the light into various beams that travel in different directions.
+It is an alternative way to observe spectra other than a prism.
+Generally, when light is incident on the grating, the split light will have maxima at an angle θ.
+The formula for diffraction grating is used to calculate the angle.

 Diffraction grating formula

-Question 1: A diffraction grating is of width 5 cm and produces a deviation of 22∘∘ in the second order with light of wavelength 580 nm.
+Question 1: A diffraction grating is of width 5 cm and produces a deviation of 300 in the second-order with the light of wavelength 580 nm.
 Find the slit spacing.

 The slit spacing is given by,